1. CELEBRATE AT

 Each of the Smithsonian Institute museums is open on New Year’s Eve and New Year’s Day, so bring your family along for a day packed with hands-on learning.
 Any of the twenty museums will be a fantastic excursion for children of all ages, whether you peruse historical aircrafts at the Air and Space Museum or tackle the world’s largest collection of natural history materials at the National Museum of Natural History.
 Entry to each of the Smithsonian museums is always free of charge.

-Washington, D.C. ranks among one of the best places to raise a family according to Parenting magazine, and there are a number of incredible neighborhoods for new families.
-Kickstart the new decade with one of these events and let your family experience the magic of Washington, D.C. real estate today.
-Contact me today for more information about Washington, D.C. luxury real estate.
+Washington, D.C. ranks among one of the according to Parenting magazine, and there are a number of incredible neighborhoods for new families.
+Kickstart the new decade with one of these events and let your family experience the magic of Washington, D.C. real estate today. for more information about Washington, D.C. luxury real estate.